What the

 2. |

-The adaptation of Church properties with a view to providing improved facilities for use by the church and its work in the community in which it is based (with due regard to the requirements of the Methodist Church Fund). |
+The adaptation of Church properties with a view to providing improved facilities for use by the church and its work in the community in which it is based. |

 In considering all other appeals, the Trustees take into account